Annadurai (film): Plot

-Annadurai threatened Dhayalan to return their property, which Dhayalan took over by ill means.
+Annadurai threatened Dhayalan to return their property, which Dhayalan took over by illegal means.
 Dhayalan fears and agrees.
 Annadurai gets back the property document and transfers his share to the wife of the deceased bar owner (whom Annadurai killed).
-The brother rushes to kill Annadurai, but after seeing Annadurai's gesture, he drops his aruval and veshti and respects Annadurai.
+The brother rushes to kill Annadurai, but after seeing Annadurai's gesture, he drops his aruval and veshti and respects him.

-After a group of students witness the murder of a goon that Karuppiah commits, Karuppiah tells Thambidurai to kill the students since they are witnesses.
+After a group of students witnesses the murder of a goon that Karuppiah commits, Karuppiah tells Thambidurai to kill the students since they are witnesses.
 Thambidurai tells Karuppiah not to kill them out of good nature.
 Instead, Thambidurai pours petrol on Karuppiah.
-The MLA insults Annadurai out of anger for Thambidurai.
-Eventually, Thambidurai kills Karuppiah after Karuppiah's henchman tries to kill Thambidurai.
+Mahalingam insults Annadurai out of anger for Thambidurai.
+Eventually, Thambidurai kills Karuppiah after the latter's henchman tries to kill Thambidurai.
 Thambidurai decides to surrender to the police.
 However, Mahalingam plans to kill Thambidurai.
-He falsely accuses Thambidurai of the murder of an inspector, Varadhan, and the DSP issues an encounter order against Thambidurai.
+He falsely accuses Thambidurai of the murder of Inspector Varadhan, and the DSP issues an encounter order against Thambidurai.

 Annadurai sets the stage to save his brother.
-Annadurai kills Mahalingam and kidnaps Thambidurai.
-Annadurai disguises himself as Thambidurai and informs them about his whereabouts to the police.
+He kills Mahalingam and kidnaps Thambidurai.
+Annadurai disguises himself as Thambidurai and informs the police about his whereabouts.
 Eswari sees a video released by Thambidurai, and she sees the 'Esther' tattoo on his arm and realises it is Annadurai.
 She travels to his location alone.
 Annadurai begs Eswari to let the police kill him for the sake and happiness of his family and Thambidurai.
 Police rush to the place and shoot Annadurai, believing him to be Thambidurai, and Annadurai dies from his injuries.
 Thambidurai understands Annadurai's love for him and his family.
-Thambidurai performs his funeral rites with Annadurai's family, Revathi and her father, with Eswari watching.
-Annadurai's mother cries because she doesn't understand her son's affection towards them.
+Thambidurai performs his funeral rites with Annadurai's family, Revathi, and her father, with Eswari watching.
+Annadurai's mother cries because she does not understand her son's affection towards them.
 Finally, Thambidurai is married to Revathi.